R for Data Science Basel R Bootcamp |

 theme_minimal()

-ggplot(mcdonalds, aes(x = Sodium, y = Calories, fill = Category)) +
+.ggplot(mcdonalds, aes(x = Sodium, y = Calories, fill = Category)) +

 geom_point(alpha = .2) +